Eidolon: A Post-Quantum Signature Scheme Based on k-Colorability in the Age of Graph Neural Networks: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge the support from the Institut Henri Poincaré (UAR 839 CNRS-Sorbonne Université) and LabEx CARMIN (ANR-10-LABX-59-01).
 This project started from discussions with Farinaz Koushanfar (UCSD) by Delaram Kahrobaei.
 Consequently restarted during the Trimester on Post-quantum Algebraic Cryptography at IHP.
 DK conducted this work partially with the support of ONR Grant 62909-24-1-2002.
 DK thank Institut des Hautes \'Etudes Scientifiques - IHES for providing stimulating environment while this project was partially done.
 DK was supported by the CARMIN fellowship during the completion of this project.
 RF thanks IMUS-Maria de Maeztu grant CEX2024-001517-M - Apoyo a Unidades de Excelencia María de Maeztu for supporting this research, funded by MICIU/AEI/ 10.13039/501100011033".
-We also acknowledge the use of an AI language model for editorial assistance in refining the presentation of this work; all technical content, cryptographic design, and experimental results are the sole responsibility of the authors.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}